ACB Site Evaluation Reports

 - The review process must not impose an undue burden on staff nor impede the normal pattern of teaching and assessment.

-Nature and scope of review
+Nature and Scope of Site Evaluation

 - Quality of the academic activities, including teaching, assessment, and the appropriateness of the offerings

-- Quality and appropriateness of services (predeparture and on-site orientation, academic and personal/intercultural counseling, housing, field trips, internships, accommodations for students with special needs, medical, etc.)
+- Quality and appropriateness of services (pre-departure and on-site orientation, academic and personal/intercultural counseling, housing, field trips, internships, accommodations for students with special needs, medical, etc.)

 - Quality and appropriateness of the students who participate